zhao-huang/ccomp-microbench/README.md

 bm7 calls a function which returns a (large) structure and passes the result straight into another function.
 The ABI allows for returning the structure directly into the stack location from which it is then used as a parameter, thus avoiding the need to copy the structure; however, not all compilers manage this.

+bm8 tests the compiler’s ability to remove trivial loops (loops with empty bodies, but a large number of iterations).
+The loops are implemented with “goto” rather than a C loop structure, and there is an inner and outer loop.
+No tested compiler manages to  remove the loops.

+bm9 tests the compiler’s ability to break up a loop into two separate loops, when doing so avoids an efficiency problem caused by a potential aliasing pointer.
+The function in the benchmark takes two arguments: an int array and an int pointer “p”.
+The inner part of the loop uses the value pointed at by “p” as part of an expression assigned to each array element in turn.
+Because “p” might alias one of the array elements, the stored value must be re-loaded each iteration, unless the compiler breaks the loop into two.
+None of the tested compilers perform this optimization.

+bm10 tests that a shift-left of a value inside a large loop can be reduced to a constant (due to having shifted all the bits out).
+None of the tested compilers manage this.

 Davin McCall - davmac@davmac.org